Is 5G really such a big deal?

 T-Mobile has been very vocal about their plans for 5G.
 On their own 5G landing page, T-Mobile explains that “5G isn’t replacing 4G anytime soon.
 In fact, they will coexist and work together.”
 The process of building out a next-generation network is a long-term, multiyear project, and adoption will include a heavy reliance on the previous generation of devices and service.
 Still, T-Mobile is hopeful to have 5G capacity in most towns and cities by the end of 2021.

 Should I wait until 5G routers are available?

 Good news, 5G and 5G-ready routers are already available!
 Depending on your travel and usage habits, they may be a good idea or may be unnecessary.
 The network will expand over time, but it will take a while.
 It is definitely the network of the future, but the future is not here yet.

 Our recommendation is to go with your best current option, assuming that widespread next-gen availability is still 3-5 years down the road.
 4G LTE is not going anywhere anytime soon.
 Especially for frequent remote travelers, the 5G network is still in its infancy.
-T-Mobile’s plan is compelling and will likely cover more remote areas, but that will be the last phase of an already multi-year implementation plan.
+T-Mobile’s plan is compelling and will likely cover more remote areas, but that will be the last phase of a multi-year implementation plan.

 For now, you will have to make do with what you have, which is still outstanding in most parts of the US.
 When it comes to harnessing 4G LTE, MobilSat Cellular works to provide the absolute best connection possible using equipment optimized for use while traveling.
 It is the current perfect solution for our remote and travelling customers and will remain for the foreseeable future.
 Of course, MobilSat Cellular is in the business of adapting as technology changes.
 Once 5G is a better fit for remote connectivity and the equipment doesn’t cost an arm and a leg, MobilSat Cellular will happily begin providing it to customers.